jacquelineIO/csv_utf8_parser/README.md

 In my solution, I didn't completely solve the problem as requested.
 The program is able to accept input from `stdin`, direct output to `stdout`, and errors to `stderr`.
-The output to `stdout` is in the requested nomalized CSV format.
+The output to `stdout` is in the requested normalized CSV format.

 However, the issue I ran into was in trying to read the broken UTF-8 CSV file from `stdin`.
-I've take some notes on to how to resolve this issue, but was not able to complete this in the alloted 4 hours.
+I've taken some notes on to how to resolve this issue, but was not able to complete this in the allotted 4 hours.

 ## Environment Used